EU eyes new migrant quotas; reluctant countries can buy out

 The plan would be the biggest move yet on the part of the EU as a whole to tackle a crisis which has seen hundreds of thousands of refugees and economic migrant arrive on its southern shores and eastern borders.

-It still will go just a small way towards distributing asylum-seekers across the 28-member bloc, where Germany has far outpaced its neighbours in opening its doors, creating tension with some of its neighbours.
+It still will go just a small way toward distributing asylum-seekers across the 28-member bloc, where Germany has far outpaced its neighbors in opening its doors, creating tension with some of its neighbors.

-The redistribution programme would be small compared to the 800,000 asylum seekers Germany itself plans to receive this year.
+The redistribution program would be small compared to the 800,000 asylum seekers Germany itself plans to receive this year.
 And Germany would still take a quarter of those redistributed.

 Nevertheless, Berlin says convincing its EU partners to do their share is a crucial part of maintaining European solidarity in the face of the continent's biggest migration crisis since the Balkan wars of the 1990s.